-The curriculum committee work together to agree on the curriculum map units for each EYFS stage.
+The units for each EYFS stage are carefully picked.
 The curriculum map provides a long-term plan of when units are to be taught, over each half term for the whole academic year.
-The curriculum committee is made up of the Head Teacher, Deputy Head Teacher, Arabic and Qur'aan teacher and teachers.
 In the Early Years we write medium-term plans using the EYFS, which are linked to a series of topics over an academic year.
 Each topic offers experiences in all seven areas, in both the inside and outside learning areas.
 These plans then inform our short-term weekly planning, which remains flexible for unplanned circumstances or children's responses.
 We follow and encourage the children's own interests through our continuous provision planning, where children are encouraged to learn through play and with positive adult and peer interaction.